hayesdavis/flamingo/README.md

-Coordinates the wader process (initiates stream request, pushes each response into the queue), the Sinatra webserver (handles subscriptions and changing stream parameters), and a set of dispatchers (routes responses).
+Coordinates the wader process (initiates stream request, pushes each response into the queue), the Sinatra webserver (handles subscriptions and changing stream parameters), and a dispatcher (routes events to subscribers).

 You can control flamingod with the following signals: